MadsAagaard/pacbioGermline/README.md

     ManualKey    678901234567    female

-When using the above samplesheet with the --groupedOutput option, the output will be separated into WGS_CNV, Pseudogene and ManualGroupingKey.
+When using the above samplesheet with the --groupedOutput option, the output will be separated into WGS_CNV, Pseudogene and ManualKey.

 ## Samplesheet format, trios